- Open Access

 Riedlinger C, Schmidt G, Weiland A, Stengel A, Giel KE, Zipfel S, et al. Which symptoms, complaints and complications of the gastrointestinal tract occur in patients with eating disorders?
 A systematic review and quantitative analysis.
 Front Psychiatry.
 2020;11.

+Open Access funding enabled and organized by Projekt DEAL.
 We acknowledge support by Deutsche Forschungsgemeinschaft and the Open Access Publishing Fund of the University of Tübingen.

 The authors declare that they have no competing interests.